See How Your Circuit Board is Made During Design with Altium Designer

 Your incorporation of DFM into your design will be more effective if you understand its importance to your board’s manufacture and the design and development process in general.
 One of the best ways to acquire this is by being able to see how your copper or board specifications affect your PCB layout in real-time during design.

-- There is no better tool available to view how your PCB will be made while during design than AD’s 3D View.
+- There is no better tool available to view how your PCB will be made while during design than Altium Designer’s 3D View.

 - In addition to real-time viewing of how your board will be made during design, Altium Designer provide you with the ability to construct the panelization for the copper on your PCB or multiple PCBs.

-- Whether designing your mechanical enclosure from within AD or importing from another MCAD tool, integration with your ECAD is simple and easy with AD 18.
+- Whether designing your mechanical enclosure from within Altium Designer or importing from another MCAD tool, integration with your ECAD is simple and easy with Altium Designer.

 The success of your PCB design and development depends upon coordination with your PCB manufacturer to ensure that you make the most effective use of DFM and copper placement.
-With AD 18, you have the ability to see how your circuit board is made during design, which simplifies the process and will ensure efficient and accurate manufacture of your boards.
+With Altium Designer, you have the ability to see how your circuit board is made during design, which simplifies the process and will ensure efficient and accurate manufacture of your boards.